 Expertise from the governance team brings an institutes of technology and polytechnics perspective, which supports the learners.
 Learners on Wintec programmes are supported by Wintec student support services.
-Staff are aware of the Education Interim Code of Practice , and what they need to do to most their obligations.
-The evaluators what they need to do to meet their obligations.
+Staff are aware of the Education Interim Code of Practice , and what they need to do to meet their obligations.
 The evaluators observed robust learner support systems.
 Conclusion: Learner support is integrated and coherent across the organisation.
 Management, facilitators and training support are well equipped to support learners to achieve.
 Learners' individual needs are considered to support their achievement and meet their learning needs and goals.